nebuloss/qr1gen/README.md

 You can compile the app with the command: `make`

 Then, install the app on an emulator or directly on your phone: `make install`

+# Credits

+iconixar on Flaticon for the app icon